What Does Consider Mean on a Background Check: Good & Bad News

 Some background checks may include drug tests, especially for those applying for technical work.
 A failed drug test will usually result in automatic dismissal.
 An employee who uses illegal drugs will put the company and the workers in danger, and employers do not want to take that risk.

-Inconsistencies in Education, Work Experience, Unemployment, And Multiple Short-Term Jobs
+Inconsistencies in Education, Work Experience, Unemployment, and Multiple Short-Term Jobs

 A background check will involve performing due diligence checks on an applicant’s history to determine the missing gaps in internships, jobs, or education.
 Additionally, an intensive background check can help find someone’s employment history.